MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-linux.md

 1. Install dependencies as `root` or a user with `sudo` permissions.

-2. On the main DeployR server, install **Java™ Runtime Environment 8**, a dependency of DeployR, as follows.
+2.  **ONLY** the main DeployR server, install **Java™ Runtime Environment 8**, a dependency of DeployR, as follows.
 For more help installing Java or setting the path, refer to oracle.com.

-    >Java is only required on the main DeployR server.

     -   [Download the tar file from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) and install it **OR** install using your local package manager.